Football in Italy

-Juventus, Milan, and Inter (the Big Three), along with Roma, Lazio, Fiorentina and historically Parma, but now replaced by Napoli are known as the Seven Sisters of Italian football due to their popular support and dominance in league and cups between the 1990s and 2020s.
+Juventus, Milan, and Inter (the Big Three), along with Roma, Lazio, historically Parma and Fiorentina but now replaced by Napoli and Atalanta are known as the Seven Sisters of Italian football due to their popular support and dominance in league and cups between the 1990s and 2020s.
 (Note: The Seven Sisters of Italian football was first coined in reference to the seven top Italian clubs, including Juventus, Milan, Inter, Roma, Lazio, Parma, and Fiorentina, all which achieved domestic and continental success, or were among the top seven in each league of the late 1990s and early 2000s.
 It is recognised as a golden age of Italian football, making Serie A the top European league, and for its many top players, including among others Gianluca Vialli, Fabrizio Ravanelli, Alessandro Del Piero, Roberto Baggio, Zinedine Zidane, Gianluigi Buffon, David Trezeguet, Edgar Davids, Didier Deschamps, Ronaldo, Javier Zanetti, Youri Djorkaeff, Giuseppe Bergomi, Roberto Carlos, Álvaro Recoba, Christian Vieri, George Weah, Andriy Shevchenko, Marco van Basten, Paolo Maldini, Franco Baresi, Ruud Gullit, Frank Rijkaard, Serginho, Clarence Seedorf, Andrea Pirlo, Rui Costa, Francesco Totti, Aldair, Cafu, Gabriel Batistuta, Emerson, Walter Samuel, Vincent Candela, Vincenzo Montella, Hidetoshi Nakata, Marco Delvecchio, Pavel Nedvěd, Roberto Mancini, Juan Sebastián Verón, Siniša Mihajlović, Alessandro Nesta, Diego Simeone, Angelo Peruzzi, Marcelo Salas, Simone Inzaghi, Lilian Thuram, Zé Maria, Hernán Crespo, Enrico Chiesa, Fernando Couto, Dino Baggio, Gianfranco Zola, Rui Costa, and Francesco Toldo.
 Although originally used in reference to that specific period and still used to refer to the late 1990s and early 2000s of Italian football, the Seven Sisters evolved to become a general concept of Italian football and came to include Napoli and Atalanta, replacing Parma and Fiorentina, with both of them having been crippled by debt in the 2000s, and since then and the 2010s the leagues were mainly fought between two clubs.
 Since the 2010s and into 2020s, some spoke of the new Seven Sisters, while others expanded it to Eight Sisters and again included Fiorentina; some also wondered whether the concept was still relevant, citing the big margins from the first to the seventh placed in the 2021–22 Serie A.) Italian managers are among the most successful in European football, especially in competitions such as the Champions League.
 More players have won the coveted Ballon d'Or award while playing in Serie A than any other league in the world after La Liga.